microsoft/csa-misc-utils/doc-azure-training/README.md

         ![alt text][Img17]

-  3. Click the “view track details” on the track card
+  3. Click the "view track details" on the track card

         ![alt text][Img19]

   4. You should now see list of the required to complete this track.
 Courses do not have to be completed in order.
-Click “Get Started” on the first course.
+Click "Get Started" on the first course.

         ![alt text][Img20]
         ![alt text][Img21]

-  5. Click “Ok” on the “Go to course” screen
+  5. Click "Ok" on the "Go to course" screen

         ![alt text][Img23]

-  6. Select “Enroll Now” on the course home page
+  6. Select "Enroll Now" on the course home page

         ![alt text][Img25]